-Effectiveness of Counter-Fraud Arrangements - Health Education and Improvement Wales
+Effectiveness of Counter-Fraud Arrangements - Velindre University NHS Trust

-Audit year: 2020

-Date issued: September 2020

-Document reference: 2019A2020-21
+Audit year: 2020 Date issued: October 2020 Document reference: 2026A2020-21 This document has been prepared as part of work performed in accordance with statutory functions.

 The Auditor General has a wide range of audit and related functions, including auditing the accounts of Welsh NHS bodies, and reporting to the Senedd on the economy, efficiency and effectiveness with which those organisations have used their resources.
 The Auditor General undertakes his work using staff and other resources provided by the Wales Audit Office, which is a statutory board established for that purpose and to monitor and advise the Auditor General.